particle-iot/docs/src/content/reference/device-os/firmware.md

 NFC (Near-Field Communication) is typically used to communicate small amounts of data to a mobile app in very close range, within a few inches.

-Particle Gen 3 devices (Argon, Boron, B Series SoM, and TrackerSoM) only support emulating an NFC tag.
+Particle Gen 3 devices (Argon, Boron, B-Series SoM, and TrackerSoM) only support emulating an NFC tag.
 They cannot locate or communicate with tags themselves, or support protocols such as for NFC payments.

 A separate antenna is required.
 NFC uses the unlicensed 13.56 MHz band, and requires a special loop antenna for electromagnetic induction.
 On the Argon, Boron, and Xenon, the NFC antenna connects to a U.FL connector on the bottom of the board, directly underneath the USB connector.
 The Tracker One includes an NFC antenna within the sealed enclosure.